Sombor: Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Sports

 Radnički Sombor is the main football club from the city competing in Vojvodina League North.

-Sombor is the hometown of two-time NBA MVP Nikola Jokić.
+Sombor is the hometown of Radivoj Korać, the FIBA Hall of Fame basketball player.
+Korać holds the EuroLeague record for points in a game at 99.

+Sombor is the hometown of 3x NBA MVP, NBA Champion and Finals MVP Nikola Jokić.
+The local basketball club where he began his playing career renamed itself KK Joker in 2017 after his English-language nickname, and was promoted to the top-level Basketball League of Serbia at the end of the 2022–23 season.